MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 If the script doesn’t work:

-Make sure Tampermonkey is enabled
+>Make sure the Tampermonkey "Allow Userscript" is enabled in manage extension
-Check that the script is turned on in the dashboard Ensure you are on the correct website
+>Check that the script is turned on in the dashboard
-🚀 Notes
+>Ensure you are on the correct website

+#Using the In-Game Console
+The in-game console lets you run JavaScript directly inside the game without installing anything.
+🔹 Step 1: Open GeoFS
+Go to GeoFS in your browser
+Load into the game normally

+🔹 Step 2: Open the Console
+Press:
+Windows: Ctrl + Shift + J
+OR: F12 → then click Console
+This opens the developer console, where you can paste code.

+🔹 Step 3: Paste Your Script
+Copy your add-on code
+Paste it into the console
+Press Enter
+IMPORTANT: You will have to do this manually every time you open GeoFS.
+Tampermonkey is recommended since you do not have to do it every time.

 This is a visual-only add-on focused on atmosphere and realism.
 No impact on gameplay mechanics.